Visuo-Haptic Object Perception for Robots: An Overview: Introduction

 Usually, in machine learning applications, visual and haptic perception are treated as two separate processes that converge at some point to a final classification result, e.g., \cite{Liu2020Audiovisual, Cui2020SelfAttention}.
 However, in the brain, interactions between vision and touch take place in the cerebral cortex \citep{Lacey2016Crossmodal}.
 These interactions can be crossmodal, meaning that the haptic stimuli activate regions traditionally believed to be visual or multimodal, in which case the visual and the haptic stimuli converge.

 This article presents a holistic overview of multimodal object perception for robots from both a bio-inspired and a technical point of view.
 Firstly, the biological basis of visuo-haptic object perception is introduced.
 Secondly, a summary of tactile sensors and multimodal datasets are provided.
 Thirdly, the computational challenges of multimodal signal processing are presented.
-Fourth, the main application areas are introduced and reviewed, including multimodal object recognition, transfer learning, and object manipulation and grasping.
+Fourth, the main application areas are introduced and reviewed, including multimodal object recognition, peripersonal space representation, and object manipulation.
 Finally, challenges and future directions for research on artificial visuo-haptic object perception are discussed.